BurlapRobot/pdx-fss/content/stats-section.md

 ---
 image: /images/uploads/o-callaghan.png
 heading: The faces behind the statistics
-subheading: Oregon lives needlessly lost in preventable crashes on Portland roads
+subheading: Human lives needlessly lost in preventable crashes on Portland roads
 text: The Families for Safe Streets Portland online memorial project honors and remembers lives lost to vehicle crashes and those who have suffered life-changing injuries on the streets of Portland, Oregon.